 Accreditation and Quality Improvement

-Health service/general practices may appeal against the accreditation status awarded by PMCV following a survey visit.
+A facility may appeal against the accreditation status awarded by PMCV following a survey visit.